pragnya2005/SkillLab_Proj-2026-RPi_Pirates/README.md

 The Ping Pong Game is a screen-based interactive system where the user plays a digital version of ping pong either against the computer or another player.
 The system works as follows:
 Input: The user provides input using keyboard keys (W, S, Arrow keys) or mouse (in one-player mode).
 The user also selects game mode, difficulty level, and enters player names.
 Processing: The system processes user inputs and runs the game logic.
 It controls the movement of paddles, calculates the ball’s direction, detects collisions between the ball and paddles/walls, updates scores, and determines when a player wins.
+The system processes user inputs and runs the game logic.
+It controls paddle movement, ball direction, collision detection, scoring, and power-up activation logic, where special effects are triggered when the ball interacts with power-ups.
 Output: The output is displayed on the screen in the form of a game interface.
 It shows the paddles, moving ball, scoreboard, and winner message.
 Sound effects may also play when the ball hits a paddle or when a player scores.
 Physical Structure: The system is software-based and runs on devices like a computer or mobile screen.
 There is no physical hardware structure required apart from input devices (keyboard/mouse).
 App Interaction: The game can run as a web application or local application.
 The user interacts through UI screens such as home screen, game mode selection, gameplay screen, and result screen.